2025 Saudi Arabian Grand Prix: Race report

 On lap 21, Piastri passed Hamilton with an overtake at turn 22, with Verstappen coming into the pits to make his stop moments later.
 After serving his penalty, Verstappen re-joined the race in 5th, 3 seconds behind Piastri with Hamilton in-between the pair; this was short lived as Hamilton pitted on lap 23.
-On lap 34 race leader Norris, who had ran long due to his decision to start on the hard tyre, became the final leading driver to stop and re-joined in 5th position.
+On lap 34 race leader Norris, who had run long due to his decision to start on the hard tyre, became the final leading driver to stop and re-joined in 5th position.
 Four laps later Leclerc, with the assistance of tyres which were 9 laps younger, passed Russell at turn 1 to take 3rd position.
 Norris, utilising new medium tyres, followed Leclerc past Russell at the start of lap 41.

 With Verstappen remaining around 3 seconds back, Piastri was able to maintain his lead to the finish, seeing the chequered flag first to take this third Grand Prix victory of the season, and the fifth of his career.
 This was McLaren's first win at the Saudi Arabian Grand Prix, and the first time the race was not won by Red Bull since Mercedes won its inaugural running in 2021.
 Verstappen finished second, followed by Leclerc, the latter taking his and Ferrari's first Grand Prix podium of the season; this continued Ferrari's streak of scoring at least one podium in every season since 1981.
 Piastri's win led to him leading the World Driver's Championship for the first time in his career, with him becoming the first Australian to do so since his manager Mark Webber at the 2010 Japanese Grand Prix.